Burrito Bowls

 What You’ll Need To Make Burrito Bowls

-- Chicken tenderloins or boneless skinless chicken breasts: Serve as the protein base for the dish.
+- Chicken tenderloins or boneless skinless chicken breasts: The lean protein base for the dish.
+They soak up the bold marinade and grill quickly.

-- Toppings: Fresh corn, tomatoes, avocado, cucumbers, beans, pickled red onions, and cilantro all add color, texture, and additional flavor to the bowls.
-Use as many or as few as you like!
+- Toppings: Fresh corn, tomatoes, avocado, cucumbers, beans, pickled red onions, pico de gallo, and fresh cilantro all add color, texture, and additional flavor to the bowls—customize as you like!

-- Cilantro lime rice, basmati rice, or quinoa: Serve as a satisfying and gluten-free base for the dish.
-You can make your own or buy pre-made options from the store.
-Frozen or microwave options make life easy.
+- Grains: A satisfying base for the dish.
+I like cilantro lime rice or quinoa, but you can also use brown rice, farro or even cauliflower rice.
+You can make your own or buy pre-made options from the store; frozen or microwave options make life easy.

 - Jump to the printable recipe for precise measurements